top of page

 Relationships can be bewildering and tough; especially if you grew up in a situation where there wasn’t much talking and modeling of respectful boundaries and conversations.

-Do you wonder if there are some skills you can learn to help you and your partner connect in such a way that is respectful to both of you?
+Is there a couple's skill you can learn to help you and your partner connect in such a way that's respectful to both of you?

 Both Sides Now is a relationship skill you can practice for Valentine’s Day.
 An open stance and a willingness to be inclusion of Both Sides Now is probably better than a material gift to improve your relationship.